HKPolyU-UAV/bluerov2/README.md

 # UNDER MAINTENANCE!!!
-# If you wish to use this repo, please first go to branch ''huyang-back'' [link](https://github.com/HKPolyU-UAV/bluerov2/tree/huyang-backup); we will soon finish the housekeeping tasks!
+# If you wish to use this repo, please first go to branch ''huyang-back'' [link](https://github.com/HKPolyU-UAV/bluerov2/tree/huyang-backup); we will soon finish the housekeeping!

 # BlueROV2 MPC